jackdbd/zig-bolognajs/slides/error-definition-js-vs-zig.md

 <!--
 Boom errors contain additional payload and methods for returning HTTP status codes in a consistent way.

+I don't like the Fastify approach.
+It does not enforce a single error type, so in theory I could create many subclasses of Error.
+This approach would be typical in Python (where it's standard practice to define many exceptions), but it's not a good idea in JS.

 Zig errors are basically like C return codes.
 -->